 May 9, 2019

 John Kelly was the Secretary of the Department of Homeland Security (DHS) when President Trump’s zero tolerance policy was under consideration, and chief of staff at the White House when the policy was implemented.
-Now, he is on the board of Caliburn International, which runs the largest facility housing migrant children separated from their families at the southern border.
-The effects of the zero tolerance policy have been catastrophic, and as many as 55 children still have not been reunited with their families–with no existing records that would link them.
+Now, he is on the board of Caliburn International, which runs the largest facility housing migrant children separated from their families at the border.
+The effects of the zero tolerance policy have been catastrophic, and as many as 55 children still have still not been reunited with their families–with no existing records that would link them.
 That hasn’t stopped Kelly from cashing in on the policy he supported now that he has left the government.

 Just a few months into Trump’s presidency, then-Secretary Kelly confirmed that the administration was considering a hard line approach to illegal immigration that would include separating children from their families if they crossed the southern border illegally.
 He said the approach could deter immigration and assured the public that “we have tremendous experience of dealing with unaccompanied minors.
 We turn them over to (Health and Human Services) and they do a very, very good job of putting them in foster care or linking them up with parents or family members in the United States.”

 The zero tolerance policy was officially announced on April 6, 2018, when Kelly was White House chief of staff.
 After backlash about the policy, Kelly defended it on NPR, saying “it could be a tough deterrent” and that he would not characterize the policy as cruel, saying that “[the] children will be taken care of — put into foster care or whatever.
 But the big point is they elected to come illegally into the United States and this is a technique that no one hopes will be used extensively or for very long.”